PengWuElliot/pengwu.github.io/Diary.md

 ## Weekend
 Running

-I watched too many videos today.
-I shouldn't do that. \
 So run, horse, run down the road to the plain, run before it is too late.
 Don't stop even if you are tired before you see the green meadrows, the familiar trees, people's houses, the churches and the belfries.